thisispete/carole/README.md

 - **Connection Status**: Visual indicators for database and AI connectivity
 - **Priority Dashboard**: Top 3 tasks with intelligent sorting
 - **Responsive Design**: BOSS UI design system with Tailwind CSS

+### 🔄 **Next Phase: AI Task Tools Integration**

+**Phase 3: AI Task Tools & Core Integration** - The core feature that makes Carole truly intelligent:

+- **🤖 AI Task Tools**: Comprehensive AI functions for task management (create, update, analyze)
+- **🧠 Natural Language Operations**: "Mark the website task as done" → AI finds and completes it
+- **⚡ Intent Recognition**: AI understands what you want to do from natural conversation
+- **🎯 Task Intelligence**: AI analyzes patterns, finds themes, suggests optimizations
+- **💬 Contextual Chat**: AI knows about all your tasks and their relationships

 ### 🏗️ **Architecture**